RocketChat/Rocket.Chat/.github/CONTRIBUTING.md

 ## Before Push your code

-It's important to run the lint and tests before push your code or submit a Pull Request, otherwise your contribution may fail quickly on the CI and the reviewers will need to request you to fix those errors delaying the review of your contribution.
+It's important to run the lint and tests before push your code or submit a Pull Request, otherwise your contribution may fail quickly on the CI.
+Reviewers are forced to demand fixes and the review of your contribution will be further delayed.

 Rocket.Chat uses [husky](https://www.npmjs.com/package/husky) to run the **lint** and **unit tests** before proceed to the code push process, so you may notice a delay when pushing your code to your repository.

 ## Choosing a good PR title

-We use PR titles to on our change log, so when writing the PR title bare in mind it should make sense to a person reading the a release's change log.
+It is very important to note that we use PR titles when creating our change log.
+Keep this in mind when you title your PR.
+Make sure the title makes sense to a person reading a releases' change log!

 Keep your PR's title as short and concise as possible, use PR's description section, which you can find in the PR's template, to provide more details into the changelog.

-Good PR's titles should be made thinking from the user's perspective, what is a new thing in the code may be a bug for the end users, example:
+Good titles require thinking from a user's point of view.
+Don't get technical and talk code or architecture.
+What is the actual user-facing feature or the bug fixed?
+For example:

 ```
 [NEW] Allow search permissions and settings by name instead of only ID